MthsBttgr/raytracer/README.md

         let v = w.cross_product(&u);
 ```
 ![image](https://github.com/MthsBttgr/raytracer/assets/94607744/44eeee11-a663-4d23-be5f-53aafee9bd3a)
-(Technically, at this stage the virtual camera is a perfect square, and a rectangle as shown in the illustration.
+(Technically, at this stage the virtual camera is a perfect square, and not a rectangle as shown in the illustration.
 However, it was easier to illustrate the u, v, and w vectors from a rectangular virtual camera)

 Now we need to shape the the camera.
 We need an aspect ratio, the ratio between the width of the camera, and the height.
 I have gone with a classic 16:9 aspect ratio, though this is easy to change.
 From this aspect ratio we can calculate the amount of vertical pixels from the amount of horizontal pixels and vice versa.